T.A.T.u.: Productions and T.A. Music

 When t.A.T.u. was first formed by Shapovalov, Neformat was created as the group's production company, with Shapovalov and Renski at the head.
 In 2004, the company was dissolved when t.A.T.u. left Shapovalov.

 Since 2005, T.A.
 Music has been the Moscow-based production company of t.A.T.u.
 The liner notes that accompanied the release of Dangerous and Moving said that the company was composed of t.A.T.u., Boris Renski, Dasha Mischenko, and Andrey Artischev.
 After t.A.T.u. broke ties with Universal Music in 2006, it was announced in 2008 that T.A.
 Music would become the duo's record label, although only currently in the Russian market.
 Vesyolye Ulybki was released internationally on iTunes through the T.A.
 Music label.
 T.A.
-Music also now acts as the label and management company for Lena Katina's solo project.
+Music also acted for some time as the label and management company for Lena Katina's solo project.